pracks224/Interview_Prep/A1_CLOUD_AWS_AZURE_GCP/AWS_DEVOPS.md

     B.Test Stage - run the automated tests on the build artifacts C.Deploy Stage - deploy the build artifacts to a testing or production env.
   - Set up a trigger for every code commit

+### Where are Docker Image stored?

+- Docker images are stores in docker repositories
+- Like dockerhub (public repository)
+- Amazon ECR (Private Repository)
+- Amazon has its own public repository called Amazon Public Gallery

+### How to start with Docker

+- Docker File -> Build to form a Docker Image (Push to docker repositories) ->  Pull the docker image to become docker conatiner

+ECS - Elastic Container Service
+EKS - Elastic Kubernetes Service
+Fargate - Amazon's own Serverless container platform ECR - Store containet images.

+- Docker Containers generally run on EC2 instances

+### Deep dive into ECS

+-